fengalbert/CycleGPT/README.md

 cd data/xxx
 Macro_processing.py --macro_path xxx.csv --augment 0
 ```
-Macro_processing.py: split and pad the data, implement augmentation if necessary.
+Macro_processing.py: split and pad the data, implement augmentation if necessary. xxx can switch to your own data.